AtroPen Side Effects

 Severity and frequency of adverse effects are dose related and individual intolerance varies greatly; adverse effects occasionally may be obviated by a reduction in dosage but this also may eliminate potential therapeutic effects.

 Frequent effects include xerostomia (dry mouth), dry skin, blurred vision, cycloplegia, mydriasis, photophobia, anhidrosis, urinary hesitancy and retention, tachycardia, palpitation, xerophthalmia, and constipation, which may appear at therapeutic or subtherapeutic doses.
-Xerostomia is the dose-limiting effect.
+In many patients, xerostomia is the dose-limiting effect.

 For Healthcare Professionals

-Applies to atropine: compounding powder, injectable solution, oral tablet
+Applies to atropine: compounding powder, injectable solution, intramuscular solution, intravenous solution, oral tablet

 Although individual reactions vary greatly, systemic doses are likely to produce the following effects: